Pryanik1996/SYSTEM_CRM/README.md

-# SYSTEM_SRM
+# SYSTEM_CRM
-System SRM for a furniture company.
+System CRM for a furniture company.